Home » Email Perception: I’m Being Ignored! (You are, and it’s on purpose!)

 Online “friends” are superficial relationships unless nurtured.
 Forming a bond takes time, shared experiences, effort, and trust.

 With the advent of social media and “friending” and “Like” buttons everywhere, we have diluted the word’s true meaning.
-All the while, we assume the above definition is still appropriate.
-It’s not.
+All the while, we assume that the above definition remains appropriate.
+It does not.

-With a couple of emails here or there or being part of the same online group, an increasing number of folks are assuming a level of intimacy that isn’t there because they believe in the old definition of a friend.
+With a couple of emails here and there, or being part of the same online group, an increasing number of people are assuming a level of closeness that isn’t there because they adhere to the old definition of a friend.

 Irish Proverb

 True friends are not created by clicking a button, a heart, or a like icon.
-Enduring friendship is developed over time by communicating, sharing, and thinking of another person.
-Real friends should be judged by their actions, not their words alone.
+Enduring friendships are developed over time through communication, sharing, and thinking of another person.
+Real friends should be judged by their actions, not just their words.

 What isn’t a real friend?

-By not taking the time to reply to those who email you, they will perceive that you are ignoring them.
-And admit it — you are.
-They aren’t enough of a priority for you to take the time to respond.
+By not taking the time to reply to those who email you, you will be perceived as ignoring them.
+And those who do this should admit that they are.
+You aren’t a high enough priority for them to take the time to respond.
 So why pretend otherwise?

 Buddha

-If you sincerely care, then make an effort to reply promptly.
-Let them know you are not intentionally trying to be dismissive and make the time to move forward.
+If they sincerely care, they would then make an effort to reply promptly.
+At the very least, they could let you know they are not intentionally trying to be dismissive and take the time to move forward and clearly nurture your friendship.

-If you don’t really care to make that effort, why not tell them the truth?
-You’ll respond when you can and do your best (because they are not your priority.)
+For those who don’t reply to “friends” on a timely basis, if you don’t really care to make that effort, why not tell them the truth?
+You’ll respond when you can and do your best (because they are not your priority).
 Harsh, I know.
 But why lead them on?

 You Deserve Better